ComputerRL: Scaling End-to-End Online Reinforcement Learning for Computer Use Agents: The Framework

 \section{The \computerrl Framework}

-The human-oriented design of GUI environments leads to inefficient interactions for agents, which impedes effective operation and learning.
-Furthermore, limited environment scalability poses a significant barrier to large-scale agent training.
-In this section, we present the design and implementation of the \computerrl framework, as in Figure~\ref{figs:framework}.
-We propose an API-GUI paradigm powered by LLMs, which integrates human-like GUI interactions with efficient API invocation.
-Furthermore, we develop a robust and highly scalable Ubuntu Desktop environment designed for large-scale parallel experimentation.
-To facilitate efficient model training, we use a fully asynchronous RL framework~\citep{zhang2025model}.
+The human-oriented design of GUIs hinders agent efficiency, while limited environment scalability restricts large-scale training.
+This section presents the \computerrl framework (see Figure~\ref{figs:framework}), which features an API-GUI paradigm that integrates human-like GUI interactions with efficient API invocation.
+Additionally, we develop a scalable Ubuntu desktop environment for parallelism and utilize a fully asynchronous RL framework for efficient training.